ObaraOrg/obara_lab/documentation/mpi_commands.md

 ## Some rules before starting

 - **When running serpent, especially with `sss2 -omp` set to the max number of CPUs, it will occupy the entire nodes resources.**
-- **Don't run very long calculation or occupy all the CPU on the login node `olds01`, it will freeze and keep others from using the entire cluster.**
+- **Don't run very long calculation or occupy all the CPU on the login node `olds01` or `olcs01`, it will freeze and keep others from using the entire cluster.**
 - **If you need to run heavy things, connect with `rsh` to another node instead or set the `qsub` job to any node by the login one.**
 - **Keep a look on the cluster usage, see if someone is using the node before you use it.
 Check with top -e -i to see if there is a job running on it.
 You can check also by checking the [Ganglia Cluster Web Report](http://192.168.11.206/ganglia/?c=olds), accessible only on the campus, or via VPN.**